-On Saturday, four Twins minor league affiliates played a total of five games.
+On Saturday, there were five Twins minor league affiliates played a total of five games.
 Two of them involved walk-offs.
 Another was won on a big home run in the eighth inning.
 There were three very good starts.
-Sam Deduno made his second start of the year and no fewer than four WBC competitors had very good games in the Twins' minor leagues on Saturday.
+Sam Deduno made his second start of the year, and no less than four WBC competitors had very good games in the Twins minor leagues on Saturday.

 On Sunday, the Miracle will get a day off.
 Rochester will send PJ Walters to the mound.
 New Britain will have Logan Darnell start.
 JO Berrios will be starting for the Kernels in Beloit.
 Also, catcher Michael Quesada will be joining the Kernels very soon, returning from his 50-game suspension.

 Game 1 - Rochester Red Wings 1, Columbus Clippers 3

 The Red Wings had to make up the game rained out on Friday night, and they did so on Saturday.
 Game 1 was started by Sam Deduno.
 The right-hander gave up one run on four hits.
 In 5.1 innings, he walked four and struck out five.
 Caleb Thielbar came on and struck out four in 2.2 perfect innings.
 Luis Perdomo takes the loss.
 He gave up two unearned runs in the ninth frame.

 Brian Dinkelman provided the Red Wings offense in this game.
 He hit his second homer of the season, a solo shot.
 Jeff Clement was 2-5 with his second double.
 Eric Farris went 1-1 with two walks and his fifth stolen base.